jianxiaoguo/website/content/en/docs/applications/managing-app-configuration.md

     config:unset       unset environment variables for an app config:pull        extract environment variables to .env
     config:push        set environment variables from .env
+    config:attach      attach config group top a ptype for an app config:detach      detach config group top a ptype for an app

     Use `drycc help [command]` to learn more.